← Back to Blog

 Success Metrics

-Organizations that implement proposal automation typically see 60% faster proposal creation and 30% higher win rates within the first year.
+Organisations that implement proposal automation typically see 60% faster proposal creation and 30% higher win rates within the first year.

 Technical Considerations